EmmaOttilie/Exercises/miniex8/README.md

 A)  I made my own original code instead of changing a Shiffman coding challenge.
 I call it Kitty AI.
+To pet the kitty, drag the mouse over it :)

 [Link](https://emmaottilie.github.io/Exercises/miniex8/)